YugabyteDB-Samples/geo-distributed-messenger/local_deployment.md

 Kong Gateway is used between application microservices for communication purposes.
 If you'd like to learn more about Kong Gateway deployment in Docker then check this page: https://docs.konghq.com/gateway/latest/install-and-run/docker/

-1. Connect to Postgres and create the `kong` database:
+1. Connect to YugabyteDB and create the `kong` database:
     ```shell
-    psql -h 127.0.0.1 --username=postgres
+    psql -h 127.0.0.1 -p 5433 -U yugabyte

     create database kong;